 4. Form a tree committee for your institution or neighborhood

 - Review your company’s internal information and policies and start a committee of employees who have interest and/or expertise in trees.

-- Have your members take a tree care class.
+- Have your committee members take a tree care class.

 5. Apply for recognition as a tree institution